Archives & Museum Informatics

 Director, Arts Information Management, Toronto, Canada (1990-1996)

 Consultant to art galleries, museums, and educational institutions regarding the management of information about works of art.
 Services included strategic planning, project design and implementation, database design and implementation, and data and system documentation.
 Clients included the College Art Association, J. Paul Getty Trust, Luna Imaging, and the Canadian Centre for Architecture.
+Assignments including facilitation of the Art Information Task Force, and drafting of the Categories for the Description of Works of Art.

 Canadian Centre for Architecture